Introducing Parallel Search: the highest accuracy web search API engineered for AI

 While most existing search systems are optimized for straightforward question answering, we believe the demand for more complex, multifaceted search will only continue to grow.
 Users and agents alike will increasingly seek answers that require synthesizing information across multiple sources, reasoning over complex objectives, and navigating harder-to-access content on the web.

-To reflect this shift, we evaluated the performance of Parallel’s Search API across a range of benchmarks, from simple single-hop queries (e.g., SimpleQA) to challenging multi-hop tasks (e.g., BrowseComp).
+To reflect this shift, we evaluated the performance of Parallel’s Search API across a range of benchmarks, from the most challenging multi-hop tasks (e.g., BrowseComp) to simple single-hop queries (e.g., SimpleQA).

 ### For complex searches, Parallel is the highest accuracy at the lowest cost

-The performance advantage widens dramatically on challenging queries - those that span multiple topics, require deep comprehension of hard to crawl web content, or demand synthesis across scattered sources with multiple reasoning steps.
-On benchmarks specifically designed to test multi-hop reasoning (Batched SimpleQA, WebWalker, BrowseComp, FRAMES, HLE), Parallel not only achieves higher accuracy but also resolves queries through fundamentally more efficient reasoning paths.
+Parallel’s performance advantage is dramatic on challenging queries — those that span multiple topics, require deep comprehension of hard to crawl web content, or demand synthesis across scattered sources with multiple reasoning steps.
+On benchmarks specifically designed to test multi-hop reasoning (HLE, BrowseComp, WebWalker, FRAMES, Batched SimpleQA), Parallel not only achieves higher accuracy but also resolves queries through more efficient reasoning paths.

-Traditional search APIs can’t handle this complexity in a single pass.
-They force agents to perform a series of sequential searches - compounding latency, inflating context windows, and increasing token costs with every iteration.
-Parallel, by contrast, resolves most of these complex queries in a single call, reducing both end-to-end latency and total cost while maintaining high accuracy.
+Traditional search APIs get less done in each pass.
+Agents perform too many sequential searches - compounding latency, inflating context windows, and increasing token costs with every iteration, and decreasing accuracy.
+Parallel, by contrast, can resolve more complex queries in a single call, resulting in the agent making fewer sequential calls and achieving higher accuracy, lower total cost, and lower end to end latency.

 HLEBrowseCompWebWalkerFRAMESBatched SimpleQA